Estimated reading time: 18 minutes

 Later, a customized helicopter was designed to carry a camera.
 Over the years, helicopters have been useful in shooting several blockbuster movies.
 But drones have made aerial shots even more accessible to smaller films.

-Skyfall came in 2012, and it was one of the first movies where they shot some of the scenes with a drone.
+Skyfall came in 2012, and it was one of the first movies where they shot some scenes with a drone.
 For instance, the scene we mentioned earlier of James Bond chasing after the villain on Istanbul’s rooftops.

 Star Trek: Into Darkness and Oblivion are other movies that took advantage of drones.